What Lactating People Need to Know about Urgent Care

 We’ve put together a guide for how you can get the most out of your urgent care visit when you need quick medical attention - with minimal emotional suffering, and without sacrificing your breastfeeding/chestfeeding journey.

-Before you go
+Before you go:

-• If possible, bring someone with you.
+If possible, plan to bring someone with you

 Having a supportive person with you in a doctor’s appointment can make a huge difference.
 It’s best if this is someone you know will respect your wishes and support you in a nonjudgmental way.
+Bonus points if they volunteer to jot down some notes during the appointment!

 This is really good news!
 Most medications do pass through your milk to some extent, but that doesn’t mean they are harmful to your baby.